-Today's UV index in Hervey Bay, Australia will be up to 6.4, indicating a high level of sun exposure for the average person.
+Today's UV index in Hervey Bay, Australia will be up to 4.3, indicating a moderate level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Hervey Bay is generally moderate to high throughout the year, often ranging from 5 to 11, with peak values occurring during the Australian summer months, especially December to February.
 Hervey Bay experiences warm summers with temperatures around 25-30°C and mild winters near 10-20°C. Rainfall is highest in summer and early autumn, while winter and spring are drier and cooler.
 The weather is quite stable with plenty of sunny days.
 Compared to other parts of Queensland, Hervey Bay has a more temperate climate with less extreme heat than inland areas.
 It is cooler and less humid than northern Queensland coastal cities like Cairns but warmer and less rainy than southern cities like Sydney, making it a pleasant place year-round.